AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-04.md

 ## Next time...

-The next session continues the development with the creatoin of an application using our micro-framework code.
+The next session continues the development with the creation of an application using our micro-framework code.

 [S08 Vanilla PHP MVC - Pt 5](session-08/S08-Vanilla-PHP-MVC-Pt-05.md)